Priyanshu-CODERX/Priyanshu-CODERX/README.md

 ### Glad to see you here! &nbsp;

-I am a 17 year old software developer and a high school student from India 🤓.
-I have experience in developing websites, mobile applications, 3D and 2D Games, Augmented Reality & Virtual Reality applications 🚀.
-I have been coding since I was 10 year old and have worked with multiple languages over the years 👨‍💻 and have taught over 100+ students at colleges and universities 💻.
-I am also into Quantum Computing.
+Priyanshu Bhattacharjee is one of the Youngest Extended Reality Engineer from India 🙂, he has worked with multiple companies and startups as an XR Developer and has taught over 200+ students at different universities, he's the Co-Founder of Antern which is an EdTech and Product Based Platform which leverages Artificial Intelligence and Augmented Reality to make learning more fun 🚀.

 <!-- <img align="right" height="250" width="375" alt="" src="https://media4.giphy.com/media/RbDKaczqWovIugyJmW/giphy.gif" /> -->
 <img style="border-radius: 10px !important;" align="right" height="250" alt="" src="https://camo.githubusercontent.com/6980a08cbf1de9fd8a7ef3c1c7f8b9c3cf6ceac8ff87fd2b6aaf114b7050c133/68747470733a2f2f63646e2e6472696262626c652e636f6d2f75736572732f313136323037372f73637265656e73686f74732f353430333931382f666f6375732d616e696d6174696f6e2e676966"/>